sciai-lab/covid-if-annotations/README.md

 <img src="./img/first_labels.png" alt="First labels" style="width: 70vw; min-width: 330px;">

-You should label cells as control that show actual signal in the virus marker channel.
+You should label cells as infected that show actual signal in the virus marker channel.
 Note that this channel is noisy, so if you can't tell if the signal you see is real or noise, mark the cell as uncertain.
-TODO maybe Severina or Vibor should expand on this

 ### Correct cell segmentations
 The segmentations you see here were produced by our current pipeline.
 They are automatic and thus not perfect.
 Here is what you do if you notice a segmentation error: